 Once you figure out your child’s preferred learning style, you can begin to engage them in the best way possible.

 An easy example of this is if your child never listens to you.
 You tell them directions all the time, and they never follow them.
 Well, what if it turns out that your child is weaker in auditory learning but stronger in visual or kinesthetic?
-Instead of telling them to sit down and calm down, what if you had something visual to represent it?
-A poster or card that they got to look at and would express the message to them in their preferred style.

 Or if they are kinesthetic, actually putting your hands on their shoulders and calmly guiding them will meet them on their level.